Questions that would probably be asked frequently

 You mentioned the National SCRABBLE® Association.
 Do I need to become a member?

-No. If you want to play in tournaments, then yes, you'll eventually need to become a member of the NSA.
+No. If you want to play in tournaments, then YES, you'll eventually need to become a member of the NSA.

 However, you can wait until after your first tournament to become a Member of the National SCRABBLE® Association.